nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_medicationrequest.md

 The scope of **status** may vary depending on the nature of the implementation.
 The FHIR standard defines the status of `Completed` as "*All actions that are implied by the prescription have occurred*".
 This allows for different design decisions for tracking a medication request status.
 - An implementation may track the status through to the receipt of the medication request at the pharmacy, after which the status is `completed`
 - An implementation may track the status through to completion of dispensing events, after which the status is `completed`
-- An implementation may track the status through to completion of administration events for the medication that has been dispened, after which the status is `completed`.
+- An implementation may track the status through to completion of administration events for the medication that has been dispensed, after which the status is `completed`.

 The following guidance is based on **an implementation tracking the status through to completion of dispensing events**.